telerik/reporting-docs/report-items/graph/formatting-a-graph/title.md

 # Title

-The Graph item can have one or more titles.
-By default the graph item have one title with __TopCenter Position__.
+While, by default, the Graph report item comes with a single title with the __TopCenter Position__, the report item enables you to add more titles to it.

-## To add title:
+To add a title to the Graph:

-1. Click the graph that you want to change.
-The selected graph properties are listed in the __Property Browser__.
+1. Click the Graph you want to change.
+The selected Graph properties are listed in the __Property Browser__.

-1. In the __Titles property__, click the __Edit Collection (…) button__.
-The __GraphTitle Collection Editor__ opens.
+1. In the __Titles__ property, click the __Edit Collection (…)__ button.
+As a result, the __GraphTitle Collection Editor__ opens.

-1. Click __Add__ to add a title and set the Text property.
+1. Click __Add__ to add a title and set the __Text__ property.
 1. Click __Add__ to add more colors to the palette.
 1. When you are done, click __OK__.

-## Changing the title:
+To modify an existing Graph title:

-1. Click the graph title that you want to change.
+1. Click the Graph title you want to change.
 The selected title properties are listed in the __Property Browser__.

-1. Alter the title properties according to your requirements.
+1. Update the title properties as required.

 ## See Also

 * [GraphTitle](/reporting/api/Telerik.Reporting.GraphTitle)
 * [Titles](/reporting/api/Telerik.Reporting.Graph#Telerik_Reporting_Graph_Titles)